grahamwaters/SimpliPy_TheWeatherGuy/README.md

-# SimpliPy_TheWeatherGuy
+# SimpliPy The Weather Guy
 Using OpenAI to simplify the reports put out by the national weather service.